How much power does an RV AC use? A guide to RV air conditioners’ power usage

 How much power does an RV AC use

-The Amperage rating of the air conditioner will usually be specified in Amps (or A for short) under RLA and/or FLA.
+The Amperage ratings of the air conditioner will usually be specified in Amps (or A for short) under RLA and/or FLA.

-RLA stands for Running (or Rated) Load Amps and refers to the maximum amount of electrical current (in Amps) that the compressor should draw when steadily providing the maximum output.
+RLA stands for Rated Load Amps and refers to the maximum amount of electrical current (in Amps) that the compressor should draw when steadily providing the maximum output.
 For example, in the image above, you can see that the manufacturer specifies a 12.2 Amps compressor’s RLA.

 FLA stands for Full Load Amps, and in this case, refers to the maximum amount of current that the air conditioner’s fan uses when providing the maximum output.
 For example, in the image above, you can see that the manufacturer specifies 3.4 Amps as the fan motor FLA.

-In our particular example, the total amp draw of the air conditioner is:
+In our particular example, the potential amp draw of the air conditioner is:

-Total Amp Draw (Amps) = Compressor’s RLA + Fan Motor’s FLA
+Potential Running Amps = Compressor’s RLA (Amps) + Fan Motor’s FLA (Amps)

-Now that we know the amperage of the air conditioner (15.6 Amps) and the manufacturer clearly specifies 115 Volts and the Voltage of the unit, we can calculate the power usage as such:
+Now that we know the amperage of the air conditioner (15.6 Amps) and the manufacturer specifies 115 Volts and the Voltage of the unit, we can calculate the potential running watts of the RV AC:

 According to these calculations, the air conditioner in our example should at most use 1794 Watts of power under full load.